The Road to Conviction

 We were sick with excitement when we jumped into the bus, especially the children.
 If we had only known the fate that awaited us there.

 We dropped our bags off at the hotel and rushed to the beach right afterwards.
-There, we spent the whole afternoon running around half-naked, playing soccer and beach volleyball with the kids.
-A ...Read more
+There, we spent the whole afternoon running around half-naked, playing soccer and beach volleyball with the kids. ...Read more

 Burying Memories